Wi-Fi: Communication stack

 Wi-Fi is part of the IEEE 802 protocol family.
 The data is organized into 802.11 frames that are very similar to Ethernet frames at the data link layer, but with extra address fields.
 MAC addresses are used as network addresses for routing over the LAN.

 Wi-Fi's MAC and physical layer (PHY) specifications are defined by IEEE 802.11 for modulating and receiving one or more carrier waves to transmit the data in the infrared, and 2.4, 3.6, 5, 6, or 60 GHz frequency bands.
 They are created and maintained by the IEEE LAN/MAN Standards Committee (IEEE 802).
 The base version of the standard was released in 1997 and has had many subsequent amendments.
 The standard and amendments provide the basis for wireless network products using the Wi-Fi brand.
-While each amendment is officially revoked when it is incorporated in the latest version of the standard, the corporate world tends to market to the revisions because they concisely denote capabilities of their products.
+While each amendment is officially revoked when incorporated in the latest version of the standard, the corporate world tends to market to the revisions because they concisely denote capabilities of their products.
 As a result, in the market place, each revision tends to become its own standard.

-In addition to 802.11 the IEEE 802 protocol family has specific provisions for Wi-Fi.
+In addition to 802.11, the IEEE 802 protocol family has specific provisions for Wi-Fi.
 These are required because Ethernet's cable-based media are not usually shared, whereas with wireless all transmissions are received by all stations within the range that employ that radio channel.
 While Ethernet has essentially negligible error rates, wireless communication media are subject to significant interference.
 Therefore, the accurate transmission is not guaranteed so delivery is, therefore, a best-effort delivery mechanism.
 Because of this, for Wi-Fi, the Logical Link Control (LLC) specified by IEEE 802.2 employs Wi-Fi's media access control (MAC) protocols to manage retries without relying on higher levels of the protocol stack.

-For internetworking purposes, Wi-Fi is usually layered as a link layer (equivalent to the physical and data link layers of the OSI model) below the internet layer of the Internet Protocol.
+For internetworking purposes, Wi-Fi is usually layered as a link layer below the internet layer of the Internet Protocol.
 This means that nodes have an associated internet address and, with suitable connectivity, this allows full Internet access.

 Modes

 Infrastructure

 In infrastructure mode, which is the most common mode used, all communications go through a base station.
-For communications within the network, this introduces an extra use of the airwaves but has the advantage that any two stations that can communicate with the base station can also communicate through the base station, which enormously simplifies the protocols.
+For communications within the network, this introduces an extra use of the airwaves but has the advantage that any two stations that can communicate with the base station can also communicate through the base station, which limits issues associated with the hidden node problem and simplifies the protocols.